Russell-Ryan/pyLINEAR/docs/README.md

 ### What is the format of the wcs.lst file?

 *The wcs.lst file specifies the basic properties of an observation that you wish to simulate.
 We have tried to make this very user-friendly, by thinking "like an astronomer."
-Therefore, this is an ascii file with four columns: (1) the base name of the file, (2) the CRVAL1 (in deg), (3) the CRVAL2 (in deg), and (4) the ORIENTAT (just the traditional position angle in deg as E of N).
-For example:*
+Therefore, this is an ascii file with five columns: (1) the base name of the file, (2) the CRVAL1 (in deg), (3) the CRVAL2 (in deg), (4) the ORIENTAT (just the traditional position angle in deg as E of N), and (5) grism.
+But there are four required header keywords that specify the Telescope, Instrument, Detector, and Blocking filter (**NOTE** the blocking-filter concept is mostly for JWST and HST/Roman instruments will have ```BLOCKING = ```).
+For example, for WFC3-IR:*

 ```
-# 1: ROOT
+# TELESCOPE = HST
-# 2: CRVAL1
+# INSTRUMENT = WFC3
-# 3: CRVAL2
+# DETECTOR = IR
-# 4: ORIENTAT (ranges from -180 to 180)
+# BLOCKING =

 1    53.122751   -27.805089    0.
 2    53.122751   -27.805089    10.